shakeel-faiz/FF/09Sep-11/07-bak-sqlserver.md

 FROM DISK = 'C:\Path\To\Your\BackupFile.bak'
 ```

-## How to open BAK file in SQL Server
+## How to open BAK file in SQL Server?

 To open and access the data stored in a ".bak" file, you typically need to restore it to a Microsoft SQL Server instance.
 Here are the general steps to open a ".bak" file using SQL Server Management Studio (SSMS):